dsccommunity/ActiveDirectoryDsc/Tests/README.md

    Get-VM -Name $vmNames | Start-VM -Verbose
    ```
-1. On each started VM finish the installation by configure the following
+1. On each started VM finish the installation by configuring the following
    in the Hyper-V Virtual Machine Connection.
    - Localization
    - (Optional) Product key